Arch-ive/Seasoned-Recipes/content/recipe/main/Pumpkin Ricotta Ravioli/index.md

   <img src="gallery/eg3.jpg" class="grid-w33" />
 {{< /gallery >}}

-6. Put a pot of water on to boil; ready to put on the pasta when the burned butter sauce is ready.
-Add butter to a saucepan and heat.
-Halfway though tear up the rest of the sage.
+6. Put a pot of water on to boil in preperation for the pasta when the burned butter sauce is ready.
+Add butter to a medium heat saucepan.
+After a few minutes tear up the rest of the sage and add.
 Keep cooking the butter on a medium heat swishing it around keeping an eye on it.
-Once the milk solids are caramlised, squeeze in juice of ~1/2 a lemon and bring it all together.
+Once the milk solids are caramlised, a few squeezes of a lemon to stop the process and bring it all together.

 {{< gallery >}}
   <img src="gallery/bbsauce1.jpg" class="grid-w33" />
   <img src="gallery/bbsauce2.jpg" class="grid-w33" />
 {{< /gallery >}}

-7. Cook the pasta, drain and then add the burned butter sauce.
+7. Cook the pasta, drain and then coat in the burned butter & sage sauce.

 8. Top with parmisan cheese and serve